 The Benefit of Theatre

-The ability to study oratory and practice speaking, combined with the self-reflection and mental control learned in playing a character, creates a formidable set of skills that serve children well.
-We see this evident in their school years at TCIS and also in our theatre alumni.
+The ability to study oratory and practice speaking, combined with the self-reflection and mental control learned in playing a character, creates a formidable set of skills that serve children well in life.
+We see this evident in their school work at TCIS and also in our theatre alumni.
 They often cite their "fun times" in drama as being the producer of many of the most valuable skills in their career.